-The primary function of the office manager (OM) is to accomplish the goals and purposes of the practice as determined by the owner of the practice.
-The OM should assist the owner in developing policy that forwards the purpose of the business as a whole.
+The primary function of the office manager is to accomplish the goals and purposes of the practice as determined by the owner of the practice.
+The OM should assist the owner in developing policies that forward the purpose of the business as a whole.
 It is the OM’s job to see to it that all members of the group are fully contributing to the expansion of the practice, and that a high level of communication exists between the group and the owner.

-The OM should run the day to day activities of the office and keep the daily distractions off the owner/doctor’s lines.
-This would be accomplished by ensuring that the OM, first of all, was trained in the handling of staff, and felt comfortable with the hiring, training and correction of all staff members.
+The OM should run the day to day activities of the office and keep the daily distractions off of the owner/doctor’s plate.
+This would be accomplished by ensuring that the OM, first of all, was trained in the handling of staff and felt comfortable with the hiring, training and correction of all staff members.

-The OM should be a person who understands the importance of communication, and the power that wide open communication lines can generate within any group.
+The OM should be a person who understands the importance of communication and the power that open communication can generate within any group.
 The OM should energetically lead the group toward accomplishment of the established goals.
 The OM should be someone with good communication abilities and someone who can really care for the staff.

 The OM would ensure that all internal communication systems are strongly in place and operational, and that the staff is taking responsibility for keeping all unnecessary “traffic” from and within their own posts to a minimum.

 To affect the above, the OM should have a strong working understanding of the management tools such as statistical management, the establishment of a communication system that really works for the office, written communications, job descriptions for each position, written policies for the practice, and personnel management.